frcdesign/FRCDesign.org/docs/learning-course/stage1/1B-powerTransmissions.md

 In this stage, you'll focus on the fundamentals of power transmissions, with an emphasis on how to model them in CAD.
 The process of selecting motors and calculating power transmission ratios will be explored later in Stage 2 of the guide with multiple different mechanisms.

-!!!
-Example
-    Below are some examples of power transmissions found in robots to achieve a range of different tasks.
+???+ Example "Examples of Power Transmissions in Robots"

     <center>**Power Transmission Examples**</center>
     <!-- Slideshow container -->